Become a member today

 Membership of the Woodland Trust costs from as little as £4 a month.Join now

-Tree of the Year 2017
+Nellie’s Tree is UK Tree of the Year 2018.

+The winning tree in each country will be eligible for a Tree Care award of £1,000, whilst selected runners-up will be awarded £500, subject to eligibility.
 The award can be used to arrange a health check from an arboriculturalist, provide interpretation or educational materials or simply just hold a community celebratory event in honour of the tree.